GPUOpen-LibrariesAndSDKs/AMF/amf/doc/AMF_Video_Encode_AV1_API.md

 `64`

 **Description:**
-Sets the initial VBV buffer fullness, use for HRD model
+Sets the initial VBV buffer fullness, use for HRD model.

 ---